-Gift Ideas for Scouts
+2025 Gift Guide for Scouts

 Looking for that perfect gift for the Scout in your life?
 We’ve complied a rank-by-rank guide of gear, apparel, books, and games that they’ll actually use.

 Most of these recommendations are based on equipment they’ll need or skills they’ve acquired.
 In most cases the brands and specifications are based on those that Troop 333 Scouts and leaders have tested in the field.
 For expensive items, we’ve tried to provide some economical alternatives.
+If you have ideas for items or experiences to add to this list, let us know!

 The right base layer can help keep a Scout dry, warm (or cool), and better smelling.
 Wool is by far the best choice.
 Silk and synthetics work too.
 Base layers should be close-fitting (their job is to wick moisture and provide insulation next to the skin).
 Smartwool and Patagonia are top-rated but pricey brands.
 REI’s Midweight line is a more affordable and high-performing option.
 Because younger Scouts will outgrow their clothes quickly, we recommend Uniqlo’s Heattech line.
 It gets favorable reviews from many experienced backpackers.